Nobatia: Christianity

 As confirmed by epigraphical and archaeological evidence, Christianity was already present among parts of the Nobadian society even before the official conversion of 543.
-The Nobadian elite might have started considering to convert to Christianity in the 530s, paralleling to when the Isis temple was shut down.
+The Nobadian elite might have started considering to convert to Christianity in the 530s, parallel to when the Isis temple was shut down.
 Christianity proceeded to spread through Nobadia on various levels at different speeds.
-Towns, for example, were quick in adopting the new religion, while the Christianization of the villages was not accomplished until the 7th-9th centuries.
+Towns, for example, were quick in adopting the new religion, while the Christianization of the villages was not accomplished until the 7th–9th centuries.
 South of the second cataract, Christianity seems to have begun spreading later than in the north, possibly since the late 6th or early 7th century.
 Many ancient Egyptian temples were converted to churches and plastered with Christian wall paintings.

 Military culture

 Nothing is known about the organization of the Nobatian army.
-Many of the weapons employed by the Nobatians had antecedents from the Meroitic period.
+Many of the weapons employed by the Nobatians had come from the Meroitic period.

 Missile weapons

 Archaeology from the pagan period confirms the relevance archery had for the Nubians and therefore also the Nobatians.
 The slightly reflexed longsbows, which are attested for Kushite mercenaries since the Middle Kingdom, were replaced by reflex composite bows during the Meroitic or post-Meroitic period, measuring around one meter and originally designed to be shot from horseback.
 One simple wooden self bow is known from an early Nobadian burial in Qustul.
 The Nobadians shot barbed and possibly poisoned arrows of around 50 cm length.
-To store the arrows, they used quivers made of tanned leather originally from long-necked animals like goats or gazelles.
+To store the arrows, they used quivers made of tanned leather from long-necked animals such as goats or gazelles.
 Additionally, they were enhanced with straps, flaps and elaborate decoration.
-The quivers were possibly worn not in the back, but in the front.
+The quivers were possibly worn on the front rather than on the back.
 On the hand holding the bow, the archers wore bracelets to protect the hand from injuries while drawing the bowstring.
 For the nobility, the bracelets could be made of silver, while poorer versions were made of rawhide.
 Furthermore, the archers wore thumb rings, measuring between three and four cm.
-Thus, Nubian archers would have employed a drawing technique very similar to the Persian and Chinese one, both of which also reliant on thumb rings.
+Thus, Nubian archers would have employed a drawing technique very similar to the Persian and Chinese ones, both of which also reliant on thumb rings.

 At Qasr Ibrim, two crossbow darts have been discovered.
 The use of crossbows had hitherto been unattested in Nubia.

 Melee weapons

 A weapon characteristic for the Nobadians was a type of short sword.
 It has a straight hollow-ground blade which was sharpened only on one edge and was therefore not designed to thrust, but to hack.
-Apart of said swords, there were also lances, some of them with large blades, as well as halberds.
-The large-bladed lances and the halberds were possibly only ceremonial.
+Apart from said swords, there were also lances, some of them with large blades, as well as halberds.
+It is possible that the large-bladed lances and the halberds were only ceremonial.